francesco-lo-conte/APCS_project_2024/README.md

 > **`ordine (recipe_name) (number_of_items)`**
 >
 > * Places a new customer order.
 It is rejected if the specified recipe does not exist.

-## Technical Constraints
-* All names (ingredients, recipes) are alphanumeric strings (including `_`) up to 255 characters.
-* All quantities, capacities, and time values are positive 32-bit integers.

 ## How to Run